CharlieHesuda/XAML-/Getting-Started.md

 ### Configuring your App.xaml

 Like any other XAML library, the Toolkit needs to be imported and configured through your project's App.xaml to function properly.
 All of the following changes should be done as merged dictionaries (complete sample below).
-First you will need to include all of the default styles for the controls.
+First, you will need to include all of the default styles for the controls.
 This is required regardless of which of the three styling options you choose.

 ```xml
 <ResourceDictionary Source="pack://application:,,,/MaterialDesignThemes.Wpf;component/Themes/MaterialDesignTheme.Defaults.xaml" />
 ```

-Next you need to select a color theme.
+Next, you need to select a color theme.
 The simplest option is to use one of the built-in themes provided by the `BundledTheme` resource dictionary.

 A final App.xaml should look something like this:
 ```xml